eliiza/challenge-urban-forest/README.md

     http://localhost:8888/?token=eab1d32b7f330f452c875467b367e4f109d39f97d647b9ac

 which you should visit to find the Jupyter notebook.
-From the file tree, select the notebook file corresponding to Spark or PySpark conform your preference.
+From the file tree, select the notebook file corresponding to Spark (index-spark.ipynb) or PySpark (index-pyspark.ipynb) conform your preference.
+Once solved, send us back your notebook file.
 Good luck!!!

 #### Access and Licensing of the Datasets